samuelematias/flutter_i18n_extension/README.md

 A new Flutter project.

-> Using this Flutter Version /Channel (or higher): `Flutter 1.21.0-6.0.pre.13 • channel master •`
+> Using this (or higher) Flutter Version /Channel: `Flutter 1.21.0-6.0.pre.13 • channel master •`

 ```echo
     flutter channel master